SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ## Running it

-Like for example the [SANDBOX](../../s4hana/sandbox), you can get this component up and running at different levels - locally, on CF and on Kyma.
+In a similar way to the [SANDBOX](../../s4hana/sandbox) component, you can get this component up and running at different levels - locally, on CF and on Kyma.

 ### Locally

-It's straightforward to run CAP applications and services locally, but when they have connections to cloud-based services, connection and credential information is required, and traditionally stored in a file called `default-env.json`.
-Because of what this contains, it is not normally included in any repository for security reasons, so you should [create this yourself now](default-env.md).
+It's straightforward to run CAP applications and services locally, but when they consume to cloud-based services, connection and credential information is required, and for local execution, this information is traditionally stored in a file called `default-env.json`.
+Because of what this contains, it is not normally included in any repository for security reasons, so you should [generate this yourself now](default-env-gen.md).